 Although this technique is much popular today, it got mixed feedback due to the results it delivers to the patients.
-The main drawback with this technique is that it has no specific scientific records or background knowledge to explain the real techniques involved to the world.
+The main drawback of this technique is that it has no specific scientific records or background knowledge to explain the real techniques involved in the world.

 This leads Bowen therapy to be a simple technique or treatment method without any particular records except the patient’s feedback and results.

-The Bowen technique is really a powerful and an excellent multidimensional technique which has been specifically formulated for the structural integration of the bodily organs through the stimulation of central nervous system as well as autonomic nervous system.
+The Bowen technique is really a powerful and an excellent multidimensional technique that has been specifically formulated for the structural integration of the bodily organs through the stimulation of the central nervous system as well as the autonomic nervous system.

-The movement will be exhibited in a pleasant manner so that the patient get much relaxed and feels the ultimate comfort.
-It has been seen that a patient experiencing pain in the body gets the relief within very short period of time with the help of this technique.
+The movement will be exhibited in a pleasant manner so that the patient gets much relaxed and feels the ultimate comfort.
+It has been seen that a patient experiencing pain in the body gets relief within a very short period of time with the help of this technique.

 Bowen therapy is safe to use and it can be used by anyone without any risk.
 The Bowen therapy helps not only to relieve the body pain and neck stiffness but also helps in improving the blood circulation, lymphatic drainage, venous drainage, elimination of toxins, mobility of the joints, posture stabilization, proper digestion, assimilation and absorption of nutrients, etc.

-The major objective of neurostructural integration technique or Bowen is to remove the pain as well as the blockages in the homeostasis and to bring back the structural integrity effectively.
-With the help of neuromuscular integration technique the body gets an opportunity to reintegrate or reunite on various levels which results in maintaining the proper physiology of the body.
+The major objective of the neuro structural integration technique or Bowen is to remove the pain as well as the blockages in the homeostasis and to bring back structural integrity effectively.
+With the help of neuromuscular integration technique, the body gets an opportunity to reintegrate or reunite on various levels which results in maintaining the proper physiology of the body.

-The effect of the neurostructural integration technique gets multiplied and the patients gets the excellent benefits when tried confidently.
+The effect of the neuro structural integration technique gets multiplied and the patients get excellent benefits when tried confidently.
 Thus when implemented in a proper way this therapy or technique helps in proper integration of the bodily structures.